luciangreen/luciancicd/README.md

 # Caveats

-* Causes of the "1 of more tests failed." error include the first entered algorithm after deleting `tests_x.txt` not passing all tests.
+* Causes of the "1 or more tests failed." error include the first entered algorithm after deleting `tests_x.txt` not passing all tests.
 Programs with uninstantiated variables, etc, also cause the error.

 * Intra and some inter-line comments may currently be lost.
 Lucian CI/CD keeps only inter-predicate comments.